spion/spion.github.com/src/documents/promise-nuggets/03-power-of-then-sync-processing.html.md

 #### Promises

+To create a promise-based function we can use another promise method called `.then()`.
+It works exactly the same as `.done()`, but also returns a promise for the value returned inside its callbacks.

-To create a promise-based function you can simply return the line from inside the first .then callback.
-You'll get a promise for that line outside of the callback.
+We can simply return the line from inside the first .then callback.
+We get a promise for that line outside of the callback (which we return from the function)

 ```js
 function readLine(file, line) {